gaow/rotation-2023/README.md

 We have developed a new colocalization analysis method which showed great potential advantages over existing methods to address these two challenges.
 Currently, we have implemented a prototype in the R programming language sufficient for in-house use to perform simulation studies and data analysis.
-However, for our method to become reliable analytical tool for the community to make important discovery from their data, it is crucial to ensure that our implementation is correct, is execellent in the quality of engineering to the best of our knowledge, and is very much user-friendly because our target users are mostly practitioners with strong domain knowledge but may not be savvy at statistical modeling and software engineering.
+However, for our method to become reliable analytical tool for the community to make important discovery from their data, it is crucial to ensure, to the best of our knowledge, that our implementation is correct, is execellent in its engineering quality, and is very much user-friendly (with target users being mostly practitioners who have strong domain knowledge but may not be savvy at statistical modeling and software engineering).
 To achieve this goal:

 1. The implementation must be well-tested using a ["unit testing"](https://en.wikipedia.org/wiki/Unit_testing) framework implemented in R.